 Click on the icon to download Map - Sarnia-Lambton Biohybrid Chemistry Cluster

-BioAmber - North America's first biosuccinic acid plant, currently under construction in Sarnia
+- BioAmber - North America's first biosuccinic acid plant, currently under construction at Lanxess' Bio-Industrial Park Sarnia

-KmX Corporaton - operating pilot biobutanol plant at Western University Sarnia-Lambton Research Park
+- KmX Corporaton - operating pilot biobutanol plant at the BIC accelerator, Western Sarnia-Lambton Research Park

-Woodland Biofuels - operating cellulosic ethanol demonstration plant at the Bioindustrial Innovation Centre, at the Western University Sarnia-Lambton Campus
+- Woodland Biofuels - operating cellulosic ethanol demonstration plant at the BIC accelerator, Western Sarnia-Lambton Research Park

 Companies are taking advantage of Sarnia-Lambton's strengths in the development of industrial bioproducts.
 Suncor Energy's ethanol plant, located in Sarnia-Lambton, has a production capacity of 400 million liters of ethanol annually; making it the largest ethanol plant in Canada.